ghc-proposals/ghc-proposals/proposals/0000-module-qualified-syntax.rst

    importdecl :: { LImportDecl GhcPs }
         : 'import' maybe_src maybe_safe optqualified maybe_pkg modid optqualified maybeas maybeimpspec

-A new warning ``-Wprepositive-qualified-module`` is introduced that when set, warns on prepositive syntax:
+A new language extension `QualifiedImportsPostpositive` is introduced.
+When enabled, `qualified` will be accepted in postpositive positition and a new warning ``-Wprepositive-qualified-module`` introduced that when set, warns on prepositive syntax:

 ::